The Fall of Constantinople

 On April 12 an Ottoman naval attack on the chain spanning the Golden Horn was successfully repulsed by Greek ships.
 A few days later Ottoman troops attempted to breach the damaged walls around the Lycus river, but were fought back by the city’s defenders led by the gallant Giustiniani.
 Then on April 20, after a dramatic naval battle, 3 Genoese galleys and 1 Byzantine transport were able to dock in the city despite being opposed by 70 Ottoman vessels.
 Mehmet was furious and had the Ottoman admiral Baltoghlu stripped of his command (he was lucky to survive with his life).

 These events gave the defenders of Constantinople some hope that maybe they could survive the siege, but Mehmet quickly regained the initiative through an ingenious ploy.
 He realized that to capture the city would require control of the Golden Horn.
-While his navy was not capable enough to break the great chain blocking the inlet, he instead decided to transport the vessels overland via a route that flanked the Genoese colony of Pera.
+While his navy was unable to break the great chain blocking the inlet, he instead decided to bypass it and enter the Golden Horn by transporting vessels via an overland route flanking the Genoese colony of Pera.
 The route was lined with logs and the ships were dragged by oxen and men.

 Much to their shock and consternation, on April 22 the Byzantines witnessed about 70 Ottoman vessels entering the Golden Horn through this route.
 A few days later the Byzantines attempted a nighttime counter attack with the hope of setting the Ottoman vessels ablaze, but the Turks were tipped off and were able to easily beat back the attack.
 Losing control of the Golden Horn was a great setback for the Byzantines.
 It demoralized them and allowed the Ottomans to seriously threaten and to bombard the northern seawalls of Constantinople and to make it difficult for relieving vessels to dock in the city’s northern ports.

 The bombardment of the land-walls relentlessly continued into May.
-While the defenders were able to seal breaches in the walls, to sabotage Ottoman attempts at mining and building a road across the fosse (the outer most defense of the Theodosian Walls), they were becoming tired and despondent.
+While the defenders were able to seal breaches in the walls, to sabotage Ottoman attempts at mining and building a road across the fosse (the outer most defense of the Theodosian Walls), they were becoming tired and increasingly despondent.
 The Venetians and Genoese began bickering with one another.
-Stores of food were becoming low and there was little hope of replenishment.
+Stores of food were becoming low with little hope of replenishment.

-Then there were the foreboding heavenly signs.
-There was a lunar eclipse of the full moon.
-After May 24 the moon was entered its waning phase.
+Then there were the foreboding heavenly signs; a lunar eclipse of the full moon followed by a waning moon.
 There was an unseasonable visitation of dense fog and other severe weather incidences.
 Lights in an uninhabited area beyond the Turkish encampment were seen by tower guards.
-And probably the most unusual and interesting occurrence was the observance by both the Byzantines and the Ottomans of a strange flickering light above the dome of Hagia Sofia.
+And probably the most unusual occurrence was the observance by both the Byzantines and the Ottomans of a strange flickering light above the dome of Hagia Sofia.

 The prelude to the final battle